Cloudstrucc/cs-identity/sidetree.md

-Integrating Entra Verified ID with the Sidetree protocol involves configuring Sidetree to manage DIDs while enabling interaction with Entra Verified ID for credential issuance and verification.
-Here's a step-by-step guide:
+# Integrating Entra Verified ID with the Sidetree protocol involves configuring Sidetree to manage DIDs while enabling interaction with Entra Verified ID for credential issuance and verification.
+Here's a step-by-step guide

----

-### **1. Understand the Components**
+## **1. Understand the Components**

 Before you begin, ensure you understand the following: